EchNet/snatch-and-grab/README.md

 ## Functional components ##

 Crawler
- - Register the URLs of the target pages (articles) on the site (wikipedia) in the scraper data store.
+ - Create a list of all target page (articles) on the site (wikipedia)
+ - Create a work queue of all target pages

 Scraper
+  - Scraper opens a new scrape collection, then starts workers.
-  - Scraper is fed by the output of the crawler.
+  - Workers pick off the work queue that was output by the crawler
-  - Scraper extracts content for each unscraped article.
+  - For each Scraper extracts content for each unscraped article.
+  - The new collection becomes current

 Indexer
-  - Create a search index from the scraped content.
+  - Create a search index from a scrape collection.
+  - Assuming that size of collection is on the order of 1E9, recreating is reasonable!
-  - Search index supports geo queries.
+  - Search index represents geo info in the format expected by ElasticSearch

 Server
   - Queries the search index for closest points of interest